davidulicio/Peatland_SendaDarwin/README.md

 # Peatland_SendaDarwin
-Eddy Data from Peatlands at SendaDarwin, Chile
+Eddy Covariance data visualization obtained from a flux tripod located in a Peatland at SendaDarwin, Chile.

+The plots are available on https://peatland-sdbs.netlify.app